ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 ###  CRPT is not initialised - please set experiment parameters

 Ensure you have loaded the correct Time Channels and Data Acquisition tables in the Experiment setup tab of the DAE perspective.
 Reloading them causes initialisation.
+If you do not have any tables do the following:
+1. Copy the detector, wiring, spectra and TCB tables from the [system tests](https://github.com/ISISComputingGroup/system_tests)
+1. In the GUI go to DAE -> Experiment Setup -> Time Channels, select `Use TCB file` and select one of the copied TCB files
+1. In DAE -> Experiment Setup -> Data Acquisition, select the wiring, detector and spectra tables

+See [here](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/DAE-and-the-ICP#configuring-the-daeicp) to learn more about these files.

 ### User Says they Can Not see their Nexus Data files on external machine